 Provides a survey of labor history from the colonial period to the present focusing on the interrelationship between culture and work in American society and on the dynamics of technical and economic changes on the organization of work processes.

 The course focuses on the experiences of women, men, and children who came to the U.S. from the colonial era through the 21st century.
 Their emigrations will be examined in a global context.
-Irish migration, the mass European migrations during the did late 19th / early 20th centuries, and post-Second World War immigration particularly from Asian and African countries are discussed.
-The Lawrence, Lowell, and Boston immigration stories are extensively considered.
-Students will acquire an understanding of U.S. Immigration History - Both the experiences of immigrants and reactions to that immigration over time, including the frequent passage of federal legislation to block or impede immigration.
-Students will utilize area immigration archives to produce original research on the topic.
+Irish migration, the mass European migrations during the mid and late 19th /early 20th centuries, and post-Second World War immigration particularly from Asian and African countries are discussed.
+The Lawrence, Lowell, and Boston immigration stories are also considered.

 This M.A.-level course introduces students to the history of enterprise in Latin America through four case studies and a research project.
 No prior knowledge of Latin American history is required or expected.
 Each of the case studies, including the students' own research projects on an enterprise in Latin America, will consider the wide range of factors that impact a business.
 These include infrastructure, government regulations and policy, labor, markets, and environmental concerns, among others.
 The case studies and readings may change from semester to semester, but will be representative of different time periods and regions within Latin America..
 Throughout the semester, the class will also consider the historical legacies of each enterprise and how it continues to affect the region's economic and political development today.